VitaeTeam/ViLight/plugins/README.rst

 - We expect plugin developers to maintain their plugin code.
-However, once a plugin is merged in Electron Cash, we will have to maintain it too, because changes in the Electron Cash code often require updates in the plugin code.
+However, once a plugin is merged in Electron Cash, we will have to maintain it too, because changes in the Vilight code often require updates in the plugin code.
 Therefore, plugins have to be easy to maintain.
 If we believe that a plugin will create too much maintenance work in the future, it will be rejected.

-- Plugins should be compatible with Electron Cash's conventions.
-If your plugin does not fit with Electron Cash's architecture, or if we believe that it will create too much maintenance work, it will not be accepted.
+- Plugins should be compatible with Vilight's conventions.
+If your plugin does not fit with Vilight's architecture, or if we believe that it will create too much maintenance work, it will not be accepted.
 In particular, do not duplicate existing Electron Cash code in your plugin.